syntasso/kratix/docs/kratix-value.md

 ## The Value of Kratix

+Unlike other frameworks and tooling which focus exclusively on application-developer experience, Kratix focuses on empowering platform engineers to build better platforms.
+By using Kubernetes as the building block, Kratix brings together the power and flexibility of raw Kubernetes and enables platform teams to simplify the experience for application teams by reducing complexity.
+In addition, Kratix enables the injection of business-specific requirements such as compliance, security, and billing so that the “Promises” delivered by the platform represent the Golden Paths to production; making the right way the easy way.

 ### A Platform Team can:
 - Curate a bespoke platform API to offer a compelling Platform as a Product.
 - Codify their organisation's policies and opinions (security, compliance, etc) into their as-a-Service software supply chain.